aherne/php-sql-data-access-api/README.md

             - *password*: (mandatory) password to use in connection.
             - *schema*: (optional) default schema to use after connecting.
             - *charset*: (optional) default charset to use in queries after connecting.
+            - *autocommit*: (not recommended) whether or not INSERT/UPDATE operations should be auto-committed (value can be: 0 or 1).
+Not supported by all vendors!
+            - *persistent*: (not recommended) whether or not connections should be persisted across sections (value can be: 0 or 1).
+Not supported by all vendors!
+            - *timeout*: (not recommended) time in seconds by which idle connection is automatically closed.
+Not supported by all vendors!

 Example: